RATJPA is a 100% Indigenous-owned disability service provider

 Holistic Approach for Individual Success

-Engaging with each participant through a holistic approach allows us to concentrate on fulfilling their specific service requirements.
-By doing so, we empower participants to achieve their goals by delivering the most suitable support services tailored to their desired outcomes
+Engaging with each individual through a holistic approach.
+Our supports offer individual and group activities which encourage self-awareness and ‘on country’ learning fulfilling their specific service requirements.
+By doing so, we empower individuals to achieve their goals by delivering the most suitable support services tailored to their desired outcomes

 Our Founder

 RATJPA was founded by Ben Jones, a proud Pitta Pitta, Maiawali and Karuwali man, living on Whadjuk Country.
-With eight years of dedicated service as a registered nurse in remote primary health care across Western Australia, Northern Territory, and South Australia, he has held various roles, including Health Management, Remote Area Nurse Generalist, and Nurse Specialist positions.
-Ben's experience encompasses Infection Control & Prevention and serving as the Cultural Liaison Lead with the Australian Medical Assistance Team (AusMAT) in Darwin, where he served as the Quality Manager and Nurse Management Coordinator.
+With twelve years of dedicated service as a remote health professional and registered nurse in remote Aboriginal communities across Western Australia, Northern Territory, and South Australia, he has held various roles, including Health Centre Management, Remote Area Nurse Generalist, and Nurse Specialist positions.
+Ben's experience encompasses Primary Health and Critical Care nursing, regional Emergency, Infection Control & Prevention and serving with the Australian Medical Assistance Team (AusMAT) in Darwin during the pandemic, as the Quality Manager and Clinical Nurse Consultant on the Rapid Assessment Team.

 Our Services